fizban99/RRunner/README.rst

 .. code-block:: VB

-   RunRScript(InputRange As Dictionary, OutputRange As Dictionary, OutputPictures As Dictionary, script As String) As Boolean
+   RunRScript(RangesToExport As Dictionary, RangesToImport As Dictionary, PicturesToImport As Dictionary, script As String) As Boolean

 This function is the generalisation of the other two.
 The input ranges are sent as dictionaries using the name as key and the value the actual range.